 • Changes in elimination habits

-• Odd behavioral changes
+• Odd behavior

 Can cancer in dogs be prevented?

 Not always, and not consistently.
 Of course, a well-cared-for dog such as yours will present fewer health problems generally, but cancer does not always respect your best efforts.
-While the incidence of certain cancers such as ovarian, breast, and testicular cancers can be nearly eliminated by early spaying and neutering, those operations may actually increase the risk of of other forms of cancer.

 Are all dog tumors malignant?